b3ac0ns/the-art-of-pivoting/book/README.md

 In the MISP standard data model[^misp-standard], what this book calls a *data point* is represented as an **[attribute](https://www.misp-standard.org/rfc/misp-standard-core.html#section-2.3)**.

 An attribute in MISP is a typed value (e.g. domain, IP address, filename, hash, cookie name) that may serve different purposes depending on context.
-Crucially, MISP attributes include an **actionable flag**, commonly referred to as the **IDS flag**.
+Crucially, MISP attributes include an **actionable flag**, commonly referred to as the **IDS flag**[^history-ids-flag].

 - When the IDS flag is **not set**, the attribute is informational or contextual.
 It may support correlation, enrichment, analyst reasoning, or historical analysis.
 - When the IDS flag **is set**, the attribute is considered suitable for detection or prevention and can be exported to intrusion detection systems, firewalls, or security controls.